mashadab/Computational-and-Variational-Methods-for-Inverse-Problems/README.md

 ### Quick Usage
-After cloning the repository and installing the required libraries, run the python files given in the separate folders.
-Codes can be run either directly or on an IDE such as Anaconda Spyder.
+After cloning the repository and installing the required libraries, run the jupyter notebook (.ipynb) or python files (.py) files given in the separate folders.
+Python codes can be run either directly or on an IDE such as Anaconda Spyder.

 ## Acknowledgement